gromitski/streamlined-dev-tools/src/tools/accessibility/axe/README.md

 # Axe Core CLI Audit Tool

 A Stream Deck button that runs axe-core CLI accessibility audits on URLs.
 It can get the URL from:
-1. Active browser window
+1. Active browser window (Chrome, Safari, or Firefox on macOS; Chrome on Windows/Linux)
-2. Clipboard
+2. Clipboard (if no browser window found)
-3. Command line argument
+3. Command line argument (if provided)

 ## Quick Start for Stream Deck